TwinRAN/DTaaS/README.md

 <!-- TOC --><a name="build-and-run-flexric-with-xapp"></a>
 ### Build and Run FlexRIC with xApp

-Build FlexRIC with our custom xApp
+Here the containerized build guide above can also be used.
+For local, use the following command to build our custom xApp with FlexRIC headers

 ```sh
 cd flexric